c0rv4x/project-black/README.md

 cd black
 docker-compose up
 ```

 This might take some time but that's it!
+Other distros should have very similar guidance.

 Now head to http://localhost:5000, enter the credentials.
 They can be found in https://github.com/c0rvax/black/blob/master/config/config_docker.yml under `application`